Trading in the financial market is one of the most rewarding things you can do. Indeed, today, millions of people are doing it around the world.

 What is proprietary trading?

 There are many firms that offer proprietary trading services.
-However, Day Trade the World (DTTW) is among the pioneers in the industry, one of the largest and is recognized as one of the best prop trading firms (even the WSJ talked about us).
+However, Real Trading is among the pioneers in the industry, one of the largest and is recognized as one of the best prop trading firms (even the WSJ talked about us).

 The firm lets individuals from across the world trade with its money.
-It also allows them to maximise their returns by hiring traders and establishing their specialised trading floors.
+It also allows them to maximize their returns by hiring traders and establishing their specialized trading floors.

-Prop trading starts when a trader gets in touch with a company, in this case DTTW.
+Prop trading starts when a trader gets in touch with a company, in this case Real Trading.
 The trader will be introduced to the industry and then be coached about the company’s processes and its proprietary trading approach.

-If the trader is interested, they will receive a trading software and hardware.
-Our software is known as PPRO8 while the hardware is the CubeX.
-After this, you will be introduced to day trading, using the TMS training platform as a demo account.
+If the trader is interested, they will receive trading software and hardware.
+After this, you will be introduced to day trading, using the training platform as a demo account.

 Ideally, you should select a prop trading firm that offers adequate training, has an easy-to-use trading platform, and one that has a long track-record in the industry.